Name of company

 8.1.4 under any indemnity given by it hereunder.

-8.2 The Supplier will be liable to the Customer for direct damage to tangible property in an amount which will equate to the exact worth of the repair at the time of damage per incident or series of related incidents caused by the failure of any Services, as supplied by the Supplier to the Customer, to comply with the Specification.
+8.2 The Supplier will be liable to the Customer for direct damage to tangible property in an amount which will not exceed 1500 pounds Stirling per incident or series of related incidents caused by the failure of any Services, as supplied by the Supplier to the Customer, to comply with the Specification.

 8.3 Neither party will be liable for: